 Keep Away From Wild Animals in Ladakh

 One should never forget the fact that Ladakh is a cold-wild desert and a home to many wild animals.
 It is an ecosystem for snow leopards, antelopes, yaks, wild asses, golden eagles, rock buntings and many other wild faunas.
 These animals might harm you as they often try to protect their territory and young ones.
-So, it is better to keep away from them than getting bitten or scratched and spoiling your trip.
+So, it is better to keep away from them than get bitten or scratched and spoil your trip.